-If you are short of time, the answers to the following 3 questions should let you know all you need to about the Pro 6500.
-It's also worth noting that for this review we used the Pro 6500 Black, which is a special edition version of the brush that's coloured black.
+f you are short of time, the answers to the following 3 questions should let you know all you need to about the Pro 6500 (view on Amazon).
+It’s also worth noting that for this review we used the Pro 6500 Black, which is a special edition version of the brush that’s coloured black.

 1. Is there anything drastically wrong with this toothbrush?